Discover a Healthier You with Livin' the Dream Daily!

 Something that most people don’t know is that the ovaries are very sensitive to the amounts of sugar and starchy carbohydrates in our diet.
 With an excess of sugar, bread, pasta, white potatoes and rice, the pancreas is required to produce large amounts of insulin to keep blood sugar stable.
 Repeated high sugar meals eventually fatigue the pancreas, which is a stress to the system, and also contributes to fatiguing the adrenals.
 When the ovaries, pancreas and adrenals are fatigued from this continual onslaught, hormone production is going to be disturbed, and a variety of uncomfortable symptoms (insatiable cravings, changes in energy and mood, or sleep) can ensue.

-Adrenal Weakness May Be Unique to You
+Adrenal Weakness May Be Unique to Your PMS

-Prostaglandin Balance
+Prostaglandin Balance and PMS

 Getting Your Unique Body Adjusted